polsimpson/polsimpson.github.io/_pages/about.md

 (With Emiliano Rinaldi)

 _Supported by the IGC.
-In collaboration with the [JPAL/City of Cape Town Water, Air and Energy Lab](https://www.povertyactionlab.org/page/water-air-and-energy-wae-lab-city-cape-town)_
+In collaboration with the [Water, Air and Energy (WAE) Lab](https://www.povertyactionlab.org/page/water-air-and-energy-wae-lab-city-cape-town)_

 ### Ray of Hope?
 China and the Rise of Solar Energy